tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **April 19th**
+Morning: First thing is see if I can get undercurls working.
+Also want to make sure that Tattoy is handling all key combos, like CTRL-SPACE for example.
+Then maybe make a start on the Twitch plugin, I was wondering if there's a convenient way to get the image data for all known Twitch emotes?
+Evening: Finally got undercurls working, but it involved adding code to wezterm.
+I'm quite surprised that termwiz doesn't already support undercurls, so maybe I've added code for no reason, just because I couldn't find the right code?
+There is also some strangeness with the $TERM variable, or at least how neovim determines the capabilities of the user's terminal.
+So I have to set TERM=tmux-256color to get undercurls working in neovim - they work fine in tattoy just on the CLI.
+Finished off the day nearly completing the indicator for the top right, because now that I have cursor shape and undercurls there's no excuse for me not to dogfood tattoy!
+But I do it without any shaders so I don't even know if tattoy is running, hence the need for a little indicator. keyboard layout is still kicking my arse.
+* The colour chosen by YourInty for the indicator is: #0035a1

 📅 **April 18th**
 Morning: Some great feedback from Fern and Zebcode about Tattoy installation:
   * Zeb tried in WSL, it was a bit tricky getting Rust going, and even then once it was working it just filled the screen with ANSI codes.
 Was the same in Windows Terminal and VSCode.